- Home

 Vaccination of health and social care workers protects them and reduces the risk of spreading flu to their patients, service users, colleagues, and family members.
 In addition, by preventing flu infection through vaccination, secondary bacterial infections such as pneumonia are prevented.
 This year high uptake of flu vaccine is even more crucial than ever.
 Those most at risk from flu are also the most vulnerable to COVID-19 related morbidity and mortality.
 There is evidence that co-infection of COVID-19 and flu can increase mortality.

-From 2021 the PHA will use the VMS to record flu vaccinations.
+From 2021 the PHA will use the VMS to record flu vaccinations and allow eligible citizens, including health and social care workers, to book appointments for flu vaccination at Trust-operated clinics.
 Capturing flu vaccination data on the VMS simplifies the effort required by GPs to capture the information, thus saving them time, and allowing them to treat more patients.
+Vaccinations administered as part of the school vaccinations programme are recorded in the NI Child Health System and digitally transferred to VMS.
 Further information on the NI Flu Programme can be found at: NI Direct here.

 4. The Shingles Vaccination Programme